yebology/eazyvote-summary/README.md

 # EazyVote : The Next Generation of Modern Voting 🚀
 ## ✨ Overview
-Welcome to EazyVote, your ultimate Web3 voting dApp! 🎉 Leveraging the power of blockchain technology, EazyVote offers a secure, transparent, and decentralized platform for conducting votes and elections. 🔒 Built on Ethereum and operating on the Sepolia Testnet, EazyVote is designed to ensure that every vote is counted fairly and accurately. 🌐💡
+Welcome to EazyVote, your ultimate Web3 voting dApp! 🎉 Leveraging the power of blockchain technology, EazyVote offers a secure, transparent, and decentralized platform for conducting votes and elections. 🔒 Built on Ethereum and operating on the Sepolia ETH, EazyVote is designed to ensure that every vote is counted fairly and accurately. 🌐💡

 ## 💡 Features
 - 🗳️ Create Election